-Code Description

-0 Non-Spanish/Non-Hispanic

-1 Mexican (includes Chicano)

-2 Puerto Rican

-3 Cuban

-4 South or Central American (except Brazil)

-5 Other specified Spanish/Hispanic origin (includes European; excludes Dominican Republic)

-6 Spanish, NOS; Hispanic, NOS; Latino, NOS

-There is evidence, other than surname or maiden name, that the person is Hispanic but he/she

-- cannot be assigned to any of the categories 1-5.

-7 Spanish surname only (effective with diagnosis on or after 01/01/1994)

-The only evidence of the person's Hispanic origin is the surname or maiden name (birth

-surname) and there is no evidence that he/she is not Hispanic.

-8 Dominican Republic (effective with diagnosis on or after 01/01/2005)

-9 Unknown whether Spanish/Hispanic or not
+Code Description 0 Non-Spanish/Non-Hispanic 1 Mexican (includes Chicano) 2 Puerto Rican 3 Cuban 4 South or Central American (except Brazil) [See below for lists of countries in Central and South America] 5 Other specified Spanish/Hispanic origin (includes European; excludes Dominican Republic) 6 Spanish, NOS; Hispanic, NOS; Latino, NOS There is evidence, other than surname or birth surname (maiden name) , that the person is Hispanic but he/she cannot be assigned to any of the categories 1-5.
+7 Spanish surname only (effective with diagnosis on or after 01/01/1994) The only evidence of the person's Hispanic origin is the surname or birth surname (maiden name) and there is no evidence that he/she is not Hispanic.
+8 Dominican Republic (effective with diagnosis on or after 01/01/2005) 9 Unknown whether Spanish/Hispanic or not

 - 1. Coding Spanish Surname or Origin is not dependent on race.
 A person of Spanish descent may be white, black, or any other race. - 2.
 Use all information to determine the Spanish/Hispanic origin including - a.
 The ethnicity stated in the medical record - i.
 Self-reported information takes priority over other sources of information - b.
 Hispanic origin stated on the death certificate - c.
 Birthplace - d.
-Information about life history and/or language spoken found in the abstracting process - e.
-A last name or maiden name (birth surname) found on a list of Hispanic/Spanish names - 3.
+Information about life history and/or primary language spoken at home found in the abstracting process - e.
+A last name or birth surname (maiden name) found on a list of Hispanic/Spanish names - 3.
+Assign code 0 for Brazil - 4.
 Assign code 6 when there is more than one ethnicity/origin (multiple codes), such as Mexican (code 1) and Dominican Republic (code 8).
-There is no hierarchy among the codes 1-5 or 8. - 4.
-Assign code 7 when the only evidence of the patient's Hispanic origin is a surname or maiden name (birth surname) and there is no evidence that the patient is not Hispanic.
-Code 7 is ordinarily for central registry use only. - 5.
-Portuguese, Brazilians, and Filipinos are not presumed to be Spanish or non-Spanish
+There is no hierarchy among the codes 1-4 or 8.

+- 5. Assign code 7 when the only evidence of the patient's Hispanic origin is a surname or birth surname (maiden name) and there is no evidence that the patient is not Hispanic.
+Code 7 is ordinarily for central registry use only. - 6.
+Portuguese, Brazilians, and Filipinos are not presumed to be Spanish or non-Spanish - a.
-- a.
 Assign code 7 when the patient is Portuguese, Brazilian, or Filipino and their name appears on a Hispanic surname list - b.
 Assign code 0 when the patient is Portuguese, Brazilian, or Filipino and their name does NOT appear on a Hispanic surname list